FideAisar/Fisica/Scuola/Inglese/Rudyard Kipling.md

 > Kipling's ideas were also supported by a new pseudo-science called **phrenology**.
 It claimed that the biological features like the shape of the skull of each group determined its social attributes.
 Europeans were considered clever, asian were melancholic, Native Americans prone to anger...

 ## Style
 Kipling's fame was due mostly to his incredible ability of story-telling: his novels are characterised by short, concise and concrete sentences, by a vivid narration and playful language.
-Kipling ad also a special gift in reproducing local dialects
+Kipling had also a special gift in reproducing local dialects.

 ---